wonma/100-days-of-code/log.md

 **Thoughts**
 I wonder what the popular reveal effect uses for its result.
 I also want to search how I can use the animation with scroll down effect.

+---
+### Day 1: September 27, Tuesday

+**Today's Progress**
+  - Learned about CSS debugging and the importance of following best practices for future inspection and teamwork.
+  - Avoid over-specificity.
+  - Use specificity as broadly as possible (container over content)
+  - Use stylelint to stay consistent with how to write rules
+  - Use CSS reset libraries for browser-consistent CSS
+  - Stay concious of redundancy of rules, selectors, and properties to prevent confusion.

+**Thoughts**
+ Been away from learning coding due to spending time in other freelancer projects.
+I'm going through reflective time this week and decided to resume the 100-Day Code sprint again from the Day1!
+It's okay to fail but I would do my best to complete this 2nd trial!

 <!--
 ### Day 1: June 27, Monday